A note on strong protomodularity, actions and quotients: Acknowledgements

 \section{Acknowledgements}

-I wish to thank Alan Cigoli and Sandra Mantovani, for their suggestions and advices throughout the preparation of this paper, Zurab Janelidze, Marino Gran and Tim Van der Linden for a useful discussion.
+I wish to thank Alan Cigoli and Sandra Mantovani, for their advices throughout the preparation of this paper, Zurab Janelidze, Marino Gran and Tim Van der Linden for a useful discussion, the anonymous referee for her/his suggestions that have enhanced some aspects of the paper in this final form.